Skip to Content

 Seasonal Care: Tending to Your Willow Year-Round

-Spring: As the earth reawakens, so too does your willow.
-This is the time for a thorough inspection and necessary pruning.
+Spring: This is the time for a thorough inspection and necessary pruning.
 Remove any damaged or dead wood that winter may have wrought.
-Early spring is also when applying a balanced fertiliser can give your tree a much-needed boost, setting it on a path for vigorous growth and abundant leafing.
+Early spring is also when applying a balanced fertiliser can give your tree a much-needed boost, setting it on a path for growth and abundant leafing.

 Autumn: As the weather cools and the tree begins its descent into dormancy, adjust your care routine.
 Reduce watering as the leaves fall, and clear away debris from around the base of the tree to prevent rot and pest overwintering.

-Winter: While the willow is in its restful state, keep an eye on weather conditions.
-Heavy snowfall may necessitate gently brushing snow from branches to prevent damage.
-This is also a good time to plan for any significant pruning or shaping you wish to undertake come spring.
+Winter: Heavy snowfall may necessitate gently brushing snow from branches to prevent damage.
+This is also a good time to plan for any significant pruning or shaping you want to undertake come spring.

-Congratulations on planting a beautiful willow tree that you, your family, and friends can enjoy for many years to come!
+Nice work!
+You now have a stunning willow tree that you, your family, and your friends will treasure for years to come!

 You may find the following links useful: